Skip to main content

 Accomplished, approachable, experienced, and caring, they are globally-minded innovators dedicated to the ISWA teaching and learning approach, and the latest educational pedagogies.

-Dr. Caroline Brokvam, Principal
+Dr Caroline Brokvam, Principal

-Caroline joins ISWA with over 20 years experience in diverse and community-minded international schools.
-Most recently she was the Director of the American School of Antananarivo, an International Baccalaureate World School in Madagascar, and has previously held administrative and teaching posts at International School Stavanger, International School Manila and Copenhagen International School.
+Caroline joins ISWA with over 20 years of experience in diverse and community-minded international schools.
+Most recently, she was the Director of the American School of Antananarivo, an International Baccalaureate World School in Madagascar, and has previously held administrative and teaching posts at International School Stavanger, International School Manila and Copenhagen International School.

-As a leader Caroline is driven by a sincere belief in the importance of internationally-minded education.
-We are living in the midst of unprecedented global change, and education is now recognised as a pathway not just to university entrance and career opportunities, but to being a better person, being healthy and living ethically.
+As a leader, Caroline is driven by a sincere belief in the importance of internationally-minded education.
+We are living in the midst of unprecedented global change, and education is now recognised as a pathway not just to university entrance and career opportunities but to being a better person, being healthy and living ethically.
 We need to develop ways to manage complexity and to understand how technology can enhance our ability to think creatively, work together, sustain the environment and live full, productive and enjoyable lives.

 Paul O’Brien, Head of Primary School

-Originally from Perth, Paul began his teaching career working in independent schools across WA, before moving to international schools in London and Beijing.
-Paul has worked in several IB World Schools, in both local and international school contexts.
+Originally from Perth, Paul began his teaching career working in independent schools across WA before moving to international schools in London and Beijing.
+Paul has worked in several IB World Schools in both local and international school contexts.

 Paul has a deep knowledge of the beliefs and values and philosophies that underpin the IB programmes, as well as the framework of the Primary Years Programme (PYP) and believes this is core to teaching and learning.
 He believes deeply in the attributes of the IB Learner Profile and its role in developing internationally-minded, open-minded, and culturally-minded citizens who actively work to improve the lives of the people around them.
 Paul understands that best practice in teaching and learning occurs when students work through a process of inquiry that is conceptual, transdisciplinary and collaborative, reflecting the skills, knowledge and understandings students will need in the future.
 At the centre of this is student agency in which students have voice and choice in their learning.